 What is an Individual Education Plan?

-The Individual Education Plan (IEP) is a written, working document that describes the strengths and needs of the student and the special education programs or services that will be used to meet the student’s needs.
-The IEP can include:
+The Individual Education Plan (IEP) is a document that describes the strengths and needs of a student and the special education programs or services he/she requires to meet his/her needs.
+It is a legal, written, working document (meaning it can always be updated or changed).

-- Accommodations or supports that will help the child access the curriculum and demonstrate learning.
-For example, a child with limited vision could have large print books, be seated closer to the teacher, and have verbal reports rather than written ones.
+- Accommodations or supports that will help your child access the curriculum and demonstrate learning.
+For example, a student with limited vision could have large print books, be seated closer to the teacher, and give verbal reports for credit rather than written ones.

-- Modifications or changes made to grade-level expectations in the Ontario Curriculum, such as lower or higher grade learning expectations, or changes in the number or complexity of learning expectations like students colouring the map instead of writing in the place names.
+- Modifications or changes to grade-level expectations in the Ontario Curriculum, such as adjustments to learning expectations, or adjustments to the complexity of learning expectations.
+For example, a student might colour a map instead of writing in the place names.

-- Alternative programs not included in the Ontario Curriculum, such as social skill development, anger management, or teaching of specific skills such as Braille, orientation and mobility for students who are blind or low vision, or self care and independence skills for students with significant intellectual challenges.
+- Alternative programs which are not included in the Ontario Curriculum.
+Examples include: social skill development, anger management, or learning specific skills such as Braille, orientation and mobility (for students who are blind or low vision), or selfcare and independence skills for students with significant intellectual challenges.

 Your child may have an IEP if they require modifications to the curriculum, for example, if they are still learning letter recognition, while most of the other students are reading words.